brandontrabucco/pixelcnn/README.md

     5)      # kernel_size
 ```

-Fetch the next batch of conditional vectors to seed image generation.
+Fetch the next batch of conditional vectors to seed the image generation process.

 ```python
 inputs = tf.random.normal([1, 32])